Canop/miaou/README.md

 To discuss the code an feature of Miaou, please come to [the dedicated room](http://dystroy.org/miaou/1?Miaou).

-# Compatibility
+# technical stack

-Miaou is only compatible with Chrome, Chromium and Safari right now.
+As described in [the help](http://dystroy.org/miaou/help#Technical_Stack), Miaou is mostly coded in JavaScript.
+Stuff includes node.js, PostgreSQL, OAuth2, socket.io, express, Redis, Jade, Passport.js, jQuery, Moment.js and nginx.

 ## License